CarlosIvan9/sentiment-usecase/README.md

 ## Project Overview

 This project performs binary classification to determine if a movie review is positive or negative.
-For this, several pre-trained NLP models were tested.
-Model selection was done on a test dataset consisting of 100 movie reviews.
+Several pre-trained NLP models were compared on a test dataset consisting of 100 movie reviews.
+After that, the selected model was deployed as a REST API.

+---

+## Setup & Installation

+### Python Version
+This project was developed and tested with Python 3.11

+### Virtual environments
+There are 2 different requirements files:

+* requirements.txt : libraries needed for the deployment of the api
+* requirements-dev.txt : libraries needed to run development scripts

+---

+## Project structure

+dfgdfgfdgg

 ---